24 years old and from Benin City, Nigeria.

 Prisoners in the compound were beaten with a stick on the bottom of their feet.
 People suffered broken bones.

-The owner of the compound had sex with the women held captive.
+The owner of the compound raped the women held captive.
 If they didn’t comply, they would be beaten.
 This happened every day.

 He says he was a slave since leaving Niger.
 Each compound, he says, signifies a new slave owner.
 So what is consistently called a trafficker here and in the news, Presley states is actually a slave owner.